OlivierLD/raspberry-coffee/NMEA.multiplexer/README.md

 -------------------------------------

+### NMEA

 [NMEA](http://nmea.org) (National Marine Electronics Association) is one of the oldest IT standards, defining how sensor data should be conveyed.

+> _Note_: here is an _opened_ question:
+> Some other softwares are using more "modern" technologies to shape the data (like `GPSd`, `SignalK`, ...), but what is the point?
+> The data they convey _are_ NMEA data, and to be able to communicate with other softs, their format will eventually have to be converted back to NMEA...
+> Here we chose _not_ to convert anything.
+NMEA remains NMEA.

 --------
 Any input (File, Serial, TCP, UDP, WebSocket, Sensors, Computations, ...), any output (File, Serial, TCP, UDP, WebSockets...), and a REST API on top of that.